w3c/payment-request/README.md

-# Specification 'browser-payment-api'
+# Payment API for Browsers

-This is the repository for browser-payment-api.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository contains drafts from the [W3C Web Payments Working Group](https://www.w3.org/Payments/WG/) for a browser API to make payments.

+An index of documents available is at https://w3c.github.io/browser-payment-api/.